Kingsport & Bristol Bankruptcy Attorneys

 If you have decided that filing a bankruptcy is an option for you, then we need to determine whether you would file Chapter 7 bankruptcy or Chapter 13 bankruptcy.
-The process and procedure is different between the two.
+The process and procedure are different between the two.
 Let’s address your options.

 Begin Gathering Information